granumignis/PaperDelivery2000/README.md

-# PaperDelivery2000
+# PAPER DELIVERY 2000

+## What is it?

 It's an browser-based game that involves Paper Delivery Currently not compatible with Mobile Devices

 Created in the Godot Engine utilizing it's 'GDScript' language.
-Heavily based on learnings from HeartBeast's 1-Bit Godot Course: https://courses.heartgamedev.com/p/1-bit-godot-course-by-heartbeast
+Heavily based on learnings from HeartBeast's 1-Bit Godot Course:  [https://courses.heartgamedev.com/p/1-bit-godot-course-by-heartbeast](https://courses.heartgamedev.com/p/1-bit-godot-course-by-heartbeast)

-Manual / Reference below:

-PAPER DELIVERY 2000
+## Where do I get it?
+Ways:

+ - Check out http://www.whereiputmystuff.com/paperdelivery2000/ for a live version of the game
+ - Download the contents of the Export folder which contains exports for multiple platforms
+	 - Only the HTML5 Export has been tested
+ - Clone this repository and open it in the Godot Engine IDE

-HOW TO PLAY: INPUT
+## HOW TO PLAY: INPUT

 Keyboard